NOTE THIS IS EXPERIMENTAL FOR NOW

 #> <lgcl> <lgcl> <lgcl> <lgcl>

-#> 3: FALSE FALSEWe can generate multilevel structures as well.
+#> 3: FALSEWe can generate multilevel structures as well.
 A single scalar

 n_per_group creates a balanced grouped design with the